 So if you need to do some redirecting of pipes, whether it’s to move your toilet or put in a new shower, call a professional.
 They can get everything working properly, and you can breathe easy knowing your water will stay strong, plentiful, and where it’s supposed to be.

-2. Violating Code without Even Knowing
+Violating Plumbing Code without Even Knowing

 The plumbing code is an encyclopedia-length document, one with strange technical details that can be impossible to parse out if you aren’t familiar with the jargon of plumbing.
 And while many people can work out the layman’s terms of their plumbing system, that doesn’t make their renovations actually up to snuff.
 There are many renovations you can do without calling the inspector and, if we’re being completely honest, can do without the inspector knowing, but that doesn’t make your plumbing job cheaper, safer, more effective, or even good for your wallet.
 In fact, there are many times when a DIY plumbing job has cost homeowners thousands because the plumbing work they did violated code.

 When you violate code, a couple of things happen.
 First, it needs to be redone, and that will cost you a lot of money.
 Second, it drops your house’s worth instantaneously, leaving you with even less.
 So instead of pretending you know everything about the plumbing code, call in a professional who knows what they’re doing.
 When it comes to plumbing, it’s always better to play it safe by avoiding code violations.

 Miscalculated Your Renovation Costs